Kara Project privacy notice

 How long will your personal data be kept

-As part of the Kara project, your records will be maintained by Alcove for the duration of the contract (April 2020 to April 2021) or until you are no longer using this service.
-We will maintain a record on our social care system of you being in receipt of this service and our records will be retained for no longer than 10 years from the last involvement with adult social care before being securely destroyed.
+As part of the Kara project, your records will be maintained by Alcove for the duration of the contract (3 years) or until you are no longer using this service.

 Reasons we collect and use your personal information